Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics.md

 ## 2 - The OnlyOffice communication protocol

-The OnlyOffice protocol used between client and server is not clearly defined (no spec, no schemas), it is instead implemented the yolo way directly in the code :/
+The OnlyOffice commanication protocol (aka "OnlyOffice protocol") used between client and server is not clearly defined (no spec, no schemas), it is instead implemented the yolo way directly in the code :/

 The list of events used in the protocol can be obtained from the code: